threerocks-defi/code-review/rate-providers/TBYRateProvider.md

     - This review was performed pre-deployment.

 ## Context
-The `TBYRateProvider` is a RateProvider for Blueberrie's Bloom Protocol.
+The `TBYRateProvider` is a RateProvider for Blueberrey's Bloom Protocol.
 This RateProvider will be used for future Balancer pools that are created for TBY.
-TBYs are Term Bound Yield Tokens, which are treasury-backed Debt tokens that pegged to Blackrock's ib01, 1 year treasury bond. stUSD is a stable coin backed by TBYs.
-This RateProvider will be used to calculate the price of TBYs using Chainlinks [ib01](https://data.chain.link/ethereum/mainnet/indexes/ib01-usd).
-The `owner` of `BPSFeed` will update the price feeds as needed, and any user can view the current price of the corresponding token by calling `getWeightedRate`, which returns the total value of the token with up to date appreciation based on the current block timestamp.
-The `TBYRateProvider` works as a wrapper around a `BPSFeed` to allow for Balancer Pool integration. `TBYRateProvder`'s `getRate` function will return the current weighted rate of the TBY token.
+TBYs are Term Bound Yield Tokens, which are treasury-backed debt tokens that are pegged to Blackrock's ib01, 1 year treasury bond.
+This RateProvider will be used to calculate the price of TBYs using Chainlink's [ib01](https://data.chain.link/ethereum/mainnet/indexes/ib01-usd) oracle.
+The `owner` of `BPSFeed` will update the price feeds as needed, and any user can view the current price by calling `getWeightedRate`, which returns the total value of the token, including interest gained since `currentRate` was updated.
+The `TBYRateProvider` works as a wrapper around a `BPSFeed` to allow for Balancer Pool integration. `TBYRateProvder`'s `getRate` function will return the current weighted rate of the TBY Token.

 ## Review Checklist: Bare Minimum Compatibility
 Each of the items below represents an absolute requirement for the Rate Provider.
 If any of these is unchecked, the Rate Provider is unfit to use.